 However, a large refund means you didn't take enough allowances and overpaid your taxes.
 You lost the use of your hard-earned money for the entire year.
 This may sound like a safe way to handle taxes, but you're losing the opportunity to increase the value of your refund dollars in an interest-bearing savings account or investment of your choice.

 Options to Optimize Your Tax

 If you foresee owing taxes because you're losing some of your tax deductions or your filing status is changing, you can use your refund to cover the expected tax increase.
 However, you can also adjust your withholdings anytime by submitting a new allowances form to your human resources department.
 That way, you can go ahead and get your refund now, use it or put it in a savings account, while having the proper amount taken from your paycheck during the course of the next year to cover any tax increases.
 If you're self-employed and concerned about making your first quarterly estimated tax payment, you can also use the refund dollars for it.

-Your goal should be to withhold just enough to cover your taxes, but this is not always possible.
+While you probably want to withhold just enough to cover your taxes, this is not always possible.
 Sometimes, if you take no allowances, you have a refund, but if you take one allowance you end up owing money.
-It's OK to play it safe and take no allowances, because you know you're not likely to save the money to make the tax payment.
-However, if you're taking way too few allowances and getting way too much back in the form of a refund, it's a good idea to adjust your allowances to reduce your refund.
+It's OK to play it safe and take no allowances if you know you're not likely to save the money to make the tax payment.
+However, if you're taking way too few allowances and getting way too much back in the form of a refund, you may want to adjust your allowances to reduce your refund.

 - Comstock/Stockbyte/Getty Images